acrenwelge/bash-stuff/vim/vim.md

 `Vim` stands for "vi"-improved - `vi` was the original UNIX editor and `vim` is its successor.
 `vi` and `vim` commands both open `vim` on most systems.

+There is actually a built-in vim tutorial on the command line - just run `vimtutor`.

 ### Exiting Vim!

 Many inexperienced vim users, including myself, have gotten lost trying to exit vim.